Skip to main content

 Drone/Aerial Photography

-New Jersey's unique landscapes are beautiful on ground level and even more awe-inspiring from the sky.
-When doing aerial photography in the Garden State, however, there are very important rules and regulations that must be adhered to.
-Drones are permitted in New Jersey for recreational and commercial use, but are subject to FAA regulations and flight controls put into place by local governments.
+There are very important rules and regulations that must be adhered to when incorporating drone photography.
+Drones are permitted in New Jersey for recreational and commercial use but are subject to FAA regulations and flight restrictions put into place by local governments.
 Drone operators are required to be FAA Certified and follow standard federal guidelines.
-Maintaining proper distance from no-fly-zone locations, such as airports, and avoiding highly populated areas are just two of the safety precautions that must be considered.
-Drone operators must obtain permission from the controlling entities in the areas where drone photography will be taking place: local municipalities, parks departments, the Department of Transportation, etc. In some cases the State Police, must be formally notified.
+Maintaining proper distance from no-fly-zone locations, such as airports, and avoiding highly populated areas are just two of the safety precautions that must be adhered to.
+Drone operators must obtain permission from the controlling entities in the areas where drone photography will be taking place: including but not limited to local municipalities, parks departments, and the Department of Transportation.
+In some cases, the State Police, must be formally notified.

 General information about usage of drones can be found at: